So what is lurking in a dog's coat?...

 - only to be replaced by the ones developing in the environment.

 and allow the material to fall onto a moist white tissue.
-Flea dirt
+Flea

-will produce a red mark.
+faeces will produce a red mark.

-Dogs can also pick up fleas from outside the home or from other
+Besides picking the fleas up from around the house, dogs can also pick up fleas from outside the home or from other

 Fleas are also the intermediate host of the tapeworm.
 Therefore it